Hypercalcemia - discharge

 Your body needs calcium so that you can use your muscles.
 Calcium also keeps your bones and teeth strong and your heart healthy.
 Hypercalcemia means you have too much calcium in your blood.
-Certain kinds of cancers, problems with some glands, and being on bed rest for a long time can cause your calcium level to get too high.
+Certain kinds of cancers, problems with some glands, too much vitamin D, and being on bed rest for a long time can cause your blood calcium level to get too high.

 You may need to drink a lot of liquids.
 Ask your doctor how much.
 To be sure you get enough to drink: